nick-we/nick-we-blog/content/blog/_index.md

 ---
-title: Documentation
+title: Blog
-next: first-page
+cascade:
+    type: blog
+    params:
+        reversePagination: false
 ---

-This is a demo of the theme's documentation layout.
+This is a demo of the theme's blog layout.

 ## Hello, World!